MosesKonsue/MosesKonsue.github.io/_posts/2021-09-01-valentine.md

 ```

 The /dev directory looks suspicious, looking inside we see a notes.txt and hype_key file.
+I download them both.
 The notes file says:

 ```